greenm8rix/sobri.ai/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed and cannot be redistributed without permission.

 ## Acknowledgments

-- The recovery community for inspiration
+- The open-source community for their invaluable tools and libraries.
-- All contributors and supporters of mental health and addiction recovery resources
+- All contributors who help make this project better.